One of the top most well-loved international cuisines in America is Thai food.

 And while some may serve more traditional meals and others may have a more creative approach, they all have supremely flavorful Thai dishes.

-The following list features my favorite spots if you’re looking for the best Thai restaurants in Pittsburgh.
+The following list features our favorite spots if you’re looking for the best Thai restaurants in Pittsburgh.

 It’s best known and loved for crab rangoon, which is stuffed with the most delicious, creamy filling you can imagine.

 Also try their pineapple curry, green curry, steamed dumplings, and tom yam soup.